 We most appreciate the tick-control they provide.
 They are omnivores that eat all sorts of insects as well as small snakes and rodents.
-Although some folks can’t tolerate the noise, we are okay with it, and even find it and all their antics quite fun!
+They have a reputation for noisiness, and they can be quite loud and persistent when alarmed or mating.
+They’re not suitable for suburbia, but we find their calls and antics quite fun!

 They are a gregarious bird.
 Parading about in groups, they will act as a pack to take down a larger prey.
 And they set up a raucous alarm if any intruder comes near their nests, whether that’s people, dogs and especially foxes.

 They don’t seem too bright, otherwise, though.
 When one of them is on the opposite side of a fence from its flock-mates, it will just run back and forth screeching that it can’t get over, even though they are strong fliers.
 It seems to us that their noisiness and confusion would attract predators.
 But, they are one of the oldest living species of their family, so the advantages must outweigh the disadvantages.

 Apparently, Guinea meat is darker and richer than chicken, with less fat and lower cholesterol, and considered a delicacy in Europe and some trendy American restaurants.
 We have yet to try this, though.